How to Create a Spending Plan You'll Stick To

 A spending plan is a key part of personal financial planning, along with understanding your assets and how to make them work for you.
 If you’re a homeowner, you may be sitting on more home equity than you realize—and it can be a source of wealth-building while you continue living in your home.

 To learn more about cashing out all of your home equity without moving, reach out today.
-One of our advisors will discuss the process and see if Truehold's sale-leaseback is a good fit for you.
+One of our representatives will discuss the process and see if Truehold's sell and stay transaction is a good fit for you.

 Sources: